MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 > [!NOTE]
 > Caution is advised when rolling back an update across a large group of devices.

-### Daily security intelligence and logic updates (Content) safe deployment practices
+## Daily SDP security intelligence and detection logic updates (Content)

 Microsoft releases security intelligence updates which are installed on devices to supplement the real-time local and cloud-based machine learning models, behavior analysis, and heuristics that enable Defender for Endpoint to neutralize the latest known cyberthreats.